Superior Kabine Deck 3

 Continue to Drumnadrochit to enjoy lunch in a local restaurant.

-Journey to Muir of Ord, home to the Glen Ord Distillery, the only remaining single malt scotch whisky distillery on the Black Isle.
+After lunch, prepare your taste buds to Muir of Ord, home to the Glen Ord Distillery, the only remaining single malt scotch whisky distillery on the Black Isle.
 The Singleton team welcome you into a world of extraordinary taste and flavour.
-Enjoy a tour of one of the Highland’s hidden treasures, producing liquid gold all year round.
+Enjoy a tour of one of the Highland's hidden treasures, producing liquid gold all year round.
 Watch a short video of the distilleries history and taste a dram of their Whisky.

 Day 5 – Inverness/Greenock